 This puts you, the creator, in the position of power at the negotiation table — which can improve your profit margins with better manufacturing costs.

-Go Time: How To Sell Your Product Online
+Step 5: Go Time—How To Sell Your Product Online

-This is when you start marketing and brand building for your online business — both of which are lengthy campaigns in and of themselves.
+This is when the production stages are complete and you start marketing and brand building for your online business — both of which are lengthy campaigns in and of themselves.

 Before you reach this stage, plan out your marketing strategy.
 Like any project, begin with the end in mind.
 Before you start manufacturing a product to sell, you should have several marketing avenues already mapped out.
 You need to know from the outset how long it will take you to get the product to market and have the funding to bring the project to completion.